pramcistudent/Milestone-Project-1/README.md

 * A sign up and a contact the band form.

 **Content Requirements**
-* Images of the band and iof each band members.
+* Images of the band and of each band members.
 * Media and audio music files from the band's playlist.
 * Information about the band and their services.